Organisers: Alda Natale (IT), John Boyce (AU), Joachim Frey (CH), Marina Harper (AU), Tom Inzana (US), Jose Vazquez-Boland (chair, UK)

 There will be also a monographic Pasteurellaceae session led by Andrew Rycroft (Royal Veterinary College, London) and Janine Bossé (Imperial College, London).

-Join us to participate and discuss exciting talks and presentations from internationally renowned scientists in the field such as Pascale Cossart, Carmen Buchrieser, Julian Parkhill, Roland Brosch, Philippe Glaser, Bruno Gonzalez-Zorn, Jose Penades, Peter Kuhnert and many more.
+Join us to participate and discuss exciting talks and presentations from internationally renowned scientists in the field such as Pascale Cossart, Carmen Buchrieser, Julian Parkhill, Roland Brosch, Philippe Glaser, Bruno Gonzalez-Zorn, Carlos Martin, Jose Penades, Peter Kuhnert and many more.

 Speaker opportunities are available in all sessions, including oral contributions from junior scientists and PhD students.